AI: The Next Revolution In Supply Chain Optimisation

 - Optimally plan logistics and delivery, among others

-AI enables organisations to foresee challenges/issues in supply accurately and accordingly plan necessary (precautionary/corrective) steps beforehand.
+AI enables organizations to foresee challenges/issues in supply accurately and accordingly plan necessary (precautionary/corrective) steps beforehand.

 What are the Key AI applications for Optimising Supply Chain?